Spring Garden Revival

 Maynard Stormwater Management & MS4 Compliance Through Strategic Mulching

-Strategic mulching is a key component of Maynard's compliance with MS4 stormwater permits under the Clean Water Act and MassDEP Stormwater Standards.
-Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and filters stormwater, lowering pollutant loads and protecting local waterways.
-Enhanced infiltration and organic matter help moderate stormwater temperatures and reduce phosphorus and nitrogen runoff.
+Strategic mulching is a key best management practice (BMP) for stormwater management and compliance with the MS4 permit under the Clean Water Act and MassDEP Stormwater Standards.
+Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and enhances infiltration, thereby filtering pollutants and moderating stormwater discharge temperatures.
+These benefits help protect local waterways from sediment and nutrient loading.
 Erosion control applications include slope stabilization, drainage channel protection, and temporary measures during construction.
-Best management practices require immediate cleanup of mulch from impervious surfaces, proper installation on slopes, and coordination with municipal street sweeping.
-For further guidance, coordinate with the municipal MS4 program and EPA NPDES.
+Proper installation and immediate cleanup of mulch from impervious surfaces are required to prevent migration into storm drains.
+For MS4 program details and compliance support, contact:

 Massachusetts Conservation Commission Guidelines & Water Quality Protection Standards

-Mulching within 25-100 feet of wetlands or streams in Maynard may require permits under the Wetlands Protection Act.
-The Conservation Commission oversees these activities, especially for large-scale or buffer zone applications.
-Seasonal restrictions apply during wildlife breeding (March-Aug).
-Mulching provides environmental benefits such as soil temperature moderation, moisture retention (reducing irrigation needs by 25-40%), organic matter enrichment, and weed suppression, all of which protect water quality in local watersheds.
-Nutrient management is critical to prevent nitrogen and phosphorus runoff, and proper installation prevents mulch migration into storm drains.
-For compliance and permitting, coordinate with the Conservation Commission and MassDEP.
+Mulching activities near wetlands and waterways in Maynard are regulated under the Wetlands Protection Act.
+Projects within 25-100 feet of wetlands or streams may require permits (NOI or RDA), and seasonal restrictions apply during wildlife breeding (March-Aug).
+Mulch provides environmental benefits such as soil temperature moderation, moisture retention (reducing irrigation needs by 25-40%), organic matter contribution, and erosion control.
+Nutrient management is critical to prevent nitrogen and phosphorus runoff, supporting water quality in local watersheds.
+Proper installation prevents mulch migration into storm systems.
+For permitting and environmental compliance, coordinate with:

 Maynard Conservation Commission